Last week, Google did something that made me question everything I thought I knew about social media.

 So why is this such a potential game-changer for how the Internet works?

 First off, it means that no two people will see the same results on page one.
 That’s a pretty huge change for the SEO industry, no?
 What will those poor SEO companies who promise everybody and anybody “Page 1 Results, Guaranteed!” do?
+I’m very curious as to what will happen in the future, I’m watching closely at companies like Yeah Local, to see how they adapt to these paradigm shifts.

 Here is an example of the results I get when I Google “follow brand facebook” (without quotes) when I’m logged into Google.